-If you do want to visit the UK regularly and are concerned about being refused entry at the airport you may wish to consider applying for a multiple entry visitors visa from the British Diplomatic Post in your own country.
-Do remember, however, that even if you hold a multiple entry visa, you should not normally be in the UK as a visitor for more than 6 months in any year and visitors are not allowed to work.
+If you do want to visit the UK regularly and are concerned about being refused entry at the airport, you may wish to consider applying for a multiple entry visitor visa from the Visa Application Centre in your own country.
+Do remember, however, that even if you hold a multiple entry visa, you should not normally be in the UK as a visitor for more than six months in any year and there is not much you can do in the UK as visitors are not allowed to work or study.

 What other options are there for us staying together in the UK?

-The immigration system is based on a 5 tier framework.
-Many specific categories have been replaced under the Points-Based System..
+The immigration system is based on a five-tier framework.
+Many specific categories have been replaced under the Points-Based System.

-Underpinning the government’s new immigration system is a 5 tier framework, the Points-Based System, as follows:
+Underpinning the government’s new immigration system is a five-tier framework, the Points-Based System, as follows: